 Bose Noise Cancelling Headphones 700

 In the Olympus of wireless headphones, Bose always has a special place.
-The new top-of-the-range proposal from the US house is embodied in these space Headphones 700.
+So the new top-of-the-range proposal from the US house is embodied in these space Headphones 700.

 With one of the best audio outputs on the market, Bose-style, and incredible noise cancellation technology, there is nothing that you cannot like this model, price aside, of course.
-Most striking is perhaps the design, very clean and almost futuristic, which characterizes them and makes them a beautiful product both to look at and use.
+But, most striking is perhaps the design, immaculate and almost futuristic, which characterizes them and makes them a beautiful product both to look at and use.

 We conclude this guide with the top of the top.
-This 1000XM4s from Sony are the queens in the consumer market regarding noise cancellation thanks to the highly refined dedicated QN1 chip.
-They are no less in terms of sound quality thanks to advanced Bluetooth codecs and the new DSEE Extreme technology to optimize compressed music files.
-While they are very similar, if not quite the same in aesthetics, to their previous iteration, the WH-1000XM3, the features have increased.
+This 1000XM4s from Sony is the consumers’ queens regarding noise cancellation thanks to the highly refined dedicated QN1 chip.
+Thanks to advanced Bluetooth codecs and the new DSEE Extreme technology to optimize compressed music files, they are no less sound quality.
+While they are very similar, if not the same in aesthetics, to their previous iteration, the WH-1000XM3, the features have increased.

 This new model introduces the simultaneous connection to two devices at the same time (finally!), A proximity sensor for automatic play/pause of music and the Speak To Chat will pause the music and activate the Transparency mode if it detects that the wearer has started talking to someone.